LewisBroadhurst/SmartContractSecurity/Protocols/Leveraged-Yield-Farming/Blueberry.md

 Blueberry is a decentralized, permissionless lending market at its core, which whitelists loan deployments that can sometimes be performed with greater than 100% LTV.

 Loans are non-custodial, meaning that neither the protocol nor the borrower are able to take control of the funds.
 Rather, the 3 components: Collateral, Loan, and Deployment, are wrapped into a “Position NFT” held by the bank that can be redeemed for its PnL should the borrower decide to close their position.

+The Blueberry DAO acts as a decentralized risk department of a bank, determining appropriate risk parameters such as LTV and Min/Max Positions based on the deployment of the loan.
+DAO contributors including contract development shops and top security firms work through governance to ensure loans are safe and liquidations can be performed profitably when necessary.
+By isolating risks based on the deployment, the protocol increases safety for both lenders and borrowers.
+It also allows the protocol to support mid-cap assets.

+The DAO will begin by offering integrations with popular loan deployments which are accessible on chain today, including the following categories:
+1. Liquidity Provision / Yield Arbitrage: Automated LP yield strategies that earn trading fees, LSDs, and more
+2. Leverage Trading: Access leverage into directional trades while maintaining full custody and earning yield rather than paying it
+3. Real World Assets: KYC’d, Qualified Investors can access leverage into the low cost of capital on chain in order to deploy to RWAs such as treasury bills

 ## Overview